IrgendwasMitSchnittlauch/IrgendwasMitSchnittlauch/README.md

 - 👋 Hi, I’m @IrgendwasMitSchnittlauch
+- 🌄 I'm based on the swabian alb
-- 👀 I’m interested in Windows especially in Powershell, Exchange
+- 👀 I’m interested in Windows especially in Powershell and Exchange
-- 🌱 I’m currently learning everything (lmao)
+- 🌱 I’m currently learning everything related to Windows (lmao)

 <!---
 IrgendwasMitSchnittlauch/IrgendwasMitSchnittlauch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.